Chaffelson/nipyapi/docs/installation.rst

 - **Python**: 3.9 or higher
 - **Apache NiFi**: 2.0.0 or higher (for target NiFi instances)
 - **Apache NiFi Registry**: 2.0.0 or higher (optional, for local versioning features)
+- **Docker Desktop**: Optional, for local development and testing with provided profiles

 Stable Release
 --------------